navidelyasi/Documentations/docs/key-concepts/data-simulator/index.md

 ---

 # Data Simulator
-Mock data is a simulated or made-up data for the purpose of testing the solution during development.
+Mock data is simulated or made-up data for the purpose of testing the solution during development.
 There are two types of Data Simulation in API AutoFlow.

 <details open markdown="block">
   {: .text-delta }